RubyMine 2025.2 Help

 Forward ports

-3. In the Forward Ports window that opens:
+2. In the Forward Ports dialog:

-• In the Ports field, enter ports in the <local port>:<remote port> format, for example, 8888:5000 to listen on local port 8888 and forward data to/from remote port 5000.
+• In the Ports field, specify ports in the <local port>:<remote port> format.
+For example, 8888:5000 to listen on local port 8888 and forward data to/from remote port 5000.

 Forward Ports

-To view all active forwarding sessions, expand Network | Port Forwarding under your Kubernetes cluster.
+• To view all active port-forwarding sessions, in the Services tool window, expand Network | Port Forwarding under your Kubernetes cluster.

-List of port forwarding sessions
+List of port-forwarding sessions

-To terminate a port forwarding session, right-click it and select Stop Port Forwarding or click Stop port forwarding on the toolbar.
-To restart a stopped forwarding session, right-click it and select Restart Port Forwarding or click Stop port forwarding on the toolbar.
+• To terminate a port-forwarding session, right-click it and select Stop Port Forwarding or click Stop port forwarding on the toolbar.

-Create Secrets
+Create secrets

 With RubyMine, you can quickly create Kubernetes Secrets.